danhawkins/dannyhawkins-me/content/posts/theme-toggle-react-tailwind.md

 ## The theme switch component

-Add a new component in `src/ThemeSwitch.tsx`, our theme switch adds a couple of depedencies so lets install them also
+Add a new component in `src/ThemeSwitch.tsx`, our theme switch adds a couple of dependencies so lets install them also

 ```bash
 yarn add @headlessui/react @heroicons/react usehooks-ts